Prozis31/Thesis-simulator/README.md

 - `simulation_PN_NPN.py`: Core simulator logic for public and non-public network interactions.
 - `simulation_NPN_PN.py`: Configuration and simulation logic for NPN in relation to PN environments.
-- Additional files or configurations (list any other relevant files here).

 ## Features